 Catholic Law brings together an able and diverse student body.
 Each student brings with them a wide variety of experiences that, when paired with an exceptional legal education, allows them to leave law school prepared for careers in the law—motivated to serve their clients and their communities with intelligence and integrity.
-Each day, third-year law student Nicolas Valderrama applies the accountability and work ethic he derived from his time as a collegiate-level squash player to his work as a law student at Catholic Law.
+Each day, Nicolas Valderrama '21 applied the accountability and work ethic he derived from his time as a collegiate-level squash player to his work as a law student at Catholic Law.

 Valderrama was born and raised in Bogota, Colombia.
 In 2013 he became the first of his family to pursue a college education in the United States—attending George Washington University through an athletic scholarship for the Varsity Men’s Squash Team.
 Prior to college, he thought that being a lawyer sounded interesting, but he admitted that he didn’t know much about the profession.
 He noted, “to find out more about what a legal career entailed, I pursued a minor in Law & Society during college—in addition to my major in Economics—which was the closest there was to pre-law.”
 As he took more and more courses pertaining to the legal field, Valderrama began to realize just how nuanced the law could be.
 It was then that he decided that he would go to law school.